Measles wastewater surveillance data

 What are some advantages of wastewater surveillance?

-- Wastewater surveillance can capture the presence of SARS-CoV-2 shed by people who have COVID-19, even if they don't have symptoms.
+- Wastewater surveillance can capture the presence of a pathogen shed by people who have that pathogen, even if they don't have symptoms.

-- Wastewater surveillance data is often an early indicator that the number of people who have COVID-19 in a community is increasing or decreasing.
+- Wastewater surveillance data is often an early indicator that the number of people who have a pathogen in a community is increasing or decreasing.

 - Unlike most other types of public health surveillance, wastewater monitoring does not depend on the availability of individual testing, people having access to healthcare, or people seeking healthcare when sick (healthcare-seeking behavior).